stephenredfield/InstructorResources/LeadershipTechniques.md

 # Leadership Techniques

 The following is excerpted from a presentation by Benjamin Brewster ([slides available](./docs/Training_LeadershipTools.pdf)).
-The purpose of this interactive presentation was to aid in developing leadership techniques in working with Teaching and Learning Assistants.
+The purpose of this interactive presentation was to aid in developing leadership techniques in working with Teaching and Learning Assistants, and with students.
+Interspersed are several "Self Reflection" questions intended to cause the reader to think more deeply about these topics.

 ### Tools of Leadership